Are menstrual cramps normal?

 Other medical conditions that cause severe menstrual cramps:

-Menstruating individuals under the age of 30
+In menstruating individuals under the age of 30

-Those who have heavy menstrual bleeding
+Those who experience heavy bleeding during their menstrual periods

 Those with irregular bleeding

-in smokers
+In smokers

 What is good for menstrual cramps?

-consuming lots of water
+consuming plenty of water

-Using hot water bags and heat patches
+Using a hot water bottle and heat patches

 Organizing warm shower sessions

-Massaging your belly with essential oils
+Massaging the abdomen with essential oils

-Getting pain relief support under expert control
+Getting pain relief support under expert supervision

 Doing light-paced exercises

-reduce stress in life
+Reduce stress in life

 Turning to vitamin supplements